 Another feature of sports betting apps for Android and iOS is the cash-out option.
-Like live betting, the cash-out option yields a tremendous amount of flexibility to your wagering, and creates a situation with positives for both sportsbook and sports bettor.
+Like live betting, the cash-out option yields a tremendous amount of flexibility to your wagering and creates a situation with positives for both the sportsbook and the sports bettor.

 The cash-out option usually takes the form of a button on the bottom of your bet slip.
 After you make a wager, you will have to keep an eye on the button during the game.

 Should it appear that your bet is destined to win, the cash-out button may illuminate and display a dollar amount to you.
 In effect, the sportsbook is offering to settle the bet for that amount.